Why Picasso’s Guernica Will Always Matter

 We live in a world of dark threats, but to my mind there’s no brand of warfare as cowardly and dangerous as remote-controlled drone strikes, where soldiers sit in front of computer monitors sipping their Big Gulps and, with a click of a mouse, send missiles thundering down from that lightbulb in the sky.
 These are the ones in which the targets’ identities aren’t known, but simply chosen because they look suspicious.
 After the target is hit, more missiles are fired at the people who attempt to help the victims.

-Death tolls secondary to violence are on the rise around the world, and the numbers have long surpassed that of the Guernica.
+Death tolls secondary to violence are on the rise around the world, and the numbers have long surpassed that of the town of Guernica.

 This is why Picasso’s Guernica will always matter.